A Blueprint for Renewal

 Short on time?
 Start with the Blueprint.
 Want the full picture?
 Start with the Diagnosis.

-Systems dynamics is a scientific discipline developed at MIT and articulated for institutional analysis by Donella Meadows.
-The discipline makes a falsifiable prediction: when these structural conditions are present at the start, the failure patterns will manifest.
-The evidence confirms it — every governance deficit observed at Level 3 escalation was already operational at the very first board meeting.
+Systems dynamics — developed at MIT and articulated for institutional analysis by Donella Meadows — makes a falsifiable prediction: when these structural conditions are present at the start, the failure patterns will manifest.
+The evidence confirms it.
+Every governance deficit observed at Level 3 escalation was already operational at the very first board meeting.

 This work is designed to be tested, not believed.